sdclibbery/tradr/README.md

-x bot launch still not working :-( x Fix tech debt of global exchange object in framework.js x Bots are opening their OWN sqlite in the /bot dir :-/
-* Order filtering is using wrong filter
+x bot launch still not working :-( x Fix tech debt of global exchange object in framework.js x Bots are opening their OWN sqlite in the /bot dir :-/ x Order filtering is using wrong filter
+* Single thing to spawn bots
 * Make sure all bots are setting buy/sell reasons
-* Single thing to spawn bots
 * Handle throttling fail more gracefully
 * Allow buy-then-sell bot to have multiple exits?
 * Optimise/reduce gdax calls required to display account info